isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 The 1970s was also a time when other sports started to make their mark.
 Boxing, for instance, had a worthy ambassador in Syed Abdul Kadir.
 Growing up watching boxing telecasts on television, the former St Andrew’s School student was fascinated with images of American heavyweight boxer Joe Louis raising his arms in victory.
 A love affair with boxing started and it took Kadir – a gold medallist at the 1971 SEAP Games – all the way to the 1972 Munich Olympics.
 There, a sensational victory over an Italian boxer was followed by a defeat against a Cuban adversary in a match that left Kadir reeling with a gash on the side of his head.
 Undeterred, he put the disappointment behind him, kept going and was subsequently rewarded with a bronze medal at the 1974 Commonwealth Games in New Zealand.

 Bowling too started to gain popularity, with the likes of Henry Tan and Adeline Wee giving it a boost with their international  success.
 Tan, for instance, won silver medals at the 1970 World Cup in Copenhagen and the 1975 World FIQ Championships in London, where he also set a then-world  record high game of 298.
 These achievements earned him the Sportsman of the Year award twice – in 1971 and 1976.
 No mean feat for someone who, due to  financial constraints, could not afford the fees at the now-defunct Jackie's Bowl at Orchard and had to improvise and make  do with the humble cement factory where he worked as his training ground.
 Among other things, Tan had made his own ball and drew arrows in an open area of the  factory to mimic a bowling lane.

+Growing up, Syed Abdul Kadir was inspired by American heavyweight boxer Joe Louis.
+He won a bronze medal at the 1974 New Zealand Commonwealth Games.
+National Library Board.

+Singapore’s most famous footballer Fandi Ahmad scored the winning goal that resulted in Singapore winning the Malaysia Cup in 1980.
+Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.

+Ang Peng Siong clocked the world’s fastest time for the men’s 50-metre freestyle event at the United States Swimming Championships at Indianapolis in 1982.
+Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.

 #### **The 1980s: The “Kallang Roar”**